-- Continuing to investigate and implement suitable investment options to further implement the Investment Strategy approved by Pensions Committee in December 2019 and revised in March 2021. - Monitoring progress in moving towards the final target Investment Strategy and keep its ongoing suitability under review. - Liaising with Border to Coast Pensions Partnership Ltd (BCPP) to ensure that suitable opportunities exist within the pool for the Fund to transition to its amended Investment Strategy.
+- Undertaking a full Investment Strategy Review to consider the key outcomes of the 2022 actuarial valuation and their implications for the Fund.
+A specialist Investment Consultant will be procured to lead the work. - Continuing to investigate and implement suitable investment options to implement the current investment strategy, and in addition, any revisions following agreement of the 2023 Investment Strategy Review. - Monitoring progress in moving towards the final target Investment Strategy and keep its ongoing suitability under review. - Liaising with Border to Coast Pensions Partnership Ltd (BCPP) to ensure that suitable opportunities exist within the pool for the Fund to transition to its amended Investment Strategy.